sjkp/blitz-embed/README.md

 **<font color="red">\[DO NOT WITH AWS LAMBDA\]:</font>** Until,

 - Option 1: Either AWS allows us to increase vCPUs without having to increase memory.
-- Option 2: Or Charged for run time x used memory (and not allocated memory).
+- Option 2: Or Charged us for run time x used memory (and not allocated memory).
 - (I will update this notice if either happens.)

 **\[ALTERNATE\]:**